microsoft/pxt-common-packages/libs/base/docs/reference/control/run-in-parallel.md

 })
 ```

 Code is added to the main part of the program to turn the bit rotation on, pause for `5` seconds and then turn it off.
-It pauses for another `5` seconds and then trys to turn the bit rotation back on.
+It pauses for another `5` seconds and then tries to turn the bit rotation back on.
 However, the parallel task has finished and
 the bit rotation won't start again.

 ```blocks